How to Use Blender 3D on an iPad

 Blender is the most popular free software for 3D modeling and animation, whether you’re making short films or video game assets, and the fact that it is open-source certainly helps with its popularity and growth.
 If you're new to Blender and need a solid foundation before diving into exports, our Complete Guide to Blender 3D for Beginners will help you get started with the basics.

-It’d be nice if you could take Blender on the go with you or use it from the convenience of your couch, such as from your iPad, which is already productivity-focused.
+Wouldn’t it be great if you could take Blender on the go or use it comfortably from your couch—like on an iPad, a device already designed for productivity?

 Well, you might not realize it, but that’s actually possible and this article is going to show you the ways that you can run Blender on your iPad, whether that’s by using cloud-based solutions like Vagon or mirroring it from a computer.